Mexer

-Edson André Sitoe (born 8 September 1988), known as Mexer, is a Mozambican professional footballer who plays as a centre-back for TFF 1.
-Lig club Ankara Keçiörengücü and the Mozambique national team.
+Edson André Sitoe (born 8 September 1988), known as Mexer, is a Mozambican professional footballer who plays as a centre-back for the Mozambique national team.

-Brought to Europe by Sporting CP in 2010, he played over 100 Primeira Liga games for Olhanense, Nacional and Estoril.
+Brought to Europe by Sporting CP in 2010, he played 110 Primeira Liga games for Olhanense, Nacional and Estoril.
 He also spent several years in the French Ligue 1, making 164 appearances for Rennes and Bordeaux and winning the Coupe de France with the former in 2019.

-A full international for Mozambique with over 70 caps since 2007, Mexer represented the country at the 2010 and 2023 Africa Cup of Nations.
+A full international for Mozambique with over 75 caps since 2007, Mexer represented the country at the 2010, 2023 and 2025 Africa Cup of Nations.

 Club career

 Portugal

 Born in Maputo, Mexer began his career with Desportivo de Maputo.
 In November 2009, he and compatriot defender Zainadine Júnior had trials at Sporting CP in Portugal; at the start of the new year he signed for a fee of €173,000 and agreed a 2 1/2-year contract with the option of a further three.

 On 24 February 2010, Mexer made his debut with a Sporting jersey in a reserve team match against Belenenses in the Liga Intercalar.
 In August, 50% interests on any future transfer revenue received by Sporting were sold to Traffic Group for €87,000, and he spent the 2010–11 season on loan to fellow Primeira Liga side Olhanense, making his competition debut on 11 September 2010 and playing six minutes in a 0–0 draw at precisely Sporting.

 Mexer also played the 2011–12 campaign with the Algarve club, still owned by the Lions, and only missed six league matches as his team again managed to retain their status.
 In May 2012, he moved to Nacional also in the Portuguese top tier on a four-year deal.
 He scored his first professional goal the following 12 January, equalising in a 3–2 home win over Braga.